Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

-It is suitable for large $N$ calculations to introduce the \textit{generalized momentum} $p^2$, looking as a positive variable in the limit $N\to \infty$:
+For large-$N$ calculations, it is convenient to introduce the \textit{generalized momentum} $p^2$, which behaves as a positive variable in the limit $N\to \infty$:

-Then, provided that we define the \textit{physical bare mass} $m^2$ as\footnote{Note that the effective mass, as $p^2$ is defined for arbitrary $N$, but $p^2$ is positive definite only in this limit.
-A clever way to define $p^2$ for any finite $N$ sample of $K$ could be to translate from the smallest eigenvalue; an irrelevant subtlety for our purpose.}
+Then, defining the \textit{physical bare mass} $m^2$ as\footnote{Note that the effective mass, much like $p^2$, is defined for arbitrary $N$, but $p^2$ becomes strictly positive only in this limit.
+A natural way to define $p^2$ for any finite-$N$ sample of $K$ would be to shift it by the smallest eigenvalue—a subtlety that is irrelevant for our present purposes.} :

 the Feynman amplitude for the subgraph $g_n$ becomes:

 where the propagator $\tilde{C}$, involving the generalized momentum $p^2$ is:

 and where in \eqref{amplitudeg}, the distribution $\rho(p^2)$ is induced from $\mu_{\text{W}}(x)$ from the definition of $p^2$ i.e. $\rho(p^2)$ vanishes outside the interval $p^2\in [0,4\sigma]$, where it takes the value: